rhdtownsend/msg/docs/source/index.rst

 MSG
 ###

-MSG (`Madison Spectral Grids`) is a software library and a set of data products that together provide the capability to synthesize stellar spectra over a wide range of input parameters.
+MSG (`Multidimensional Spectral Grids`) is a software library and a set of data products that together provide the capability to synthesize stellar spectra over a wide range of input parameters.
 The synthesis is performed via cubic interpolation in multi-dimensional grids of pre-calculated intensity (or flux) spectra.
 MSG is desgined to offer high performance, accuracy and flexibility while remaining easy to install and use.

 .. toctree::